 As Benjamin Franklin once said, “You may delay, but time will not.”
 To put this in more ICANN-friendly terms, “You may delay, and ICANN may from time to time, but the new gTLDs are coming whether you’re prepared or not.”
 If you’re a brand owner and you haven’t started these discussions yet, now is the time to do so.

-Click here to register for our webinar on “gTLD Madness: The Brand Owner’s Road to the Big Show” on March 11, 2013.
+Click here to access our presentation materials and webinar on ““gTLD Madness: The Brand Owner’s Road to the Big Show” that was held on March 11, 2013.